 Psychologically speaking, to paraphrase Lacan,[3] soul is something—alien to the mundane—that empowers us to bear what is intolerable and lacking in the human world.[4]

-The great theologian Saint Augustine of Hippo, in north Africa, said that “Sin is the punishment of sin.”
-This makes perfect sense if you understand that the human world is nothing but a mass of psychological defenses—pride, anger, competition, social status, take your pick—which protect us in our blindness, the blindness that results from an ignorance of soul.
+The great theologian Augustine of Hippo, in north Africa, said that “Sin is the punishment of sin.”
+This makes perfect sense if you understand that the human social world is nothing but a mass of psychological defenses—pride, anger, competition, social status, take your pick—which protect us in our blindness, the blindness that results from an ignorance of soul.
 All defenses originate in childhood as ways to assist survival, but carried on unconsciously into adulthood those same defenses—the ones that once protected us—lead us into nothing but the repeated punishment of psychological and social dysfunction.

 And what is true love, if not to give of yourself to save others—even those who hate you— from their blindness?